-- F. RED TAG TEMPORARY SUSPENSION While on the Red Tag list, a physician's privileges to admit and treat patients have been temporarily suspended.
-The physician cannot schedule or perform procedures/surgery, consult, make rounds, provide call coverage, visit or treat patients for another physician or otherwise exercise any clinical privileges.
-While on the Red Tag list the practitioner may treat and request consultations on patients he/she has admitted to the hospital prior to the effective date of suspension.
-The appropriate individuals/departments will receive communication of the physicians who have been placed on the Red Tag list, and when physicians have been removed from the Red Tag list. - G. RED TAG HISTORY AND PHYSICAL A complete history and physical examination will be completed for all inpatients within twenty-four (24) hours of admission or prior to procedure, whichever comes first.
-In the event the history and physical has not been completed, the responsible attending physician will be notified by telephone call to his/her office that suspension of admitting privileges will be effective immediately and said practitioner will be placed on the Red Tag list. - H. RED TAG OPERATIVE REPORT /PROCEDURE NOTE In the event the operative/procedure report has not been completed by midnight of the day the procedure ended, the responsible physician will be notified the next day by telephone call to his/her office that suspension of admitting privileges will be effective immediately and that said practitioner will be placed on the Red Tag list. - I. RED TAG POST-OPERATIVE/ POST-PROCEDURE NOTE In the event the immediate Post-Operative/Post-Procedure progress note has not been completed, the responsible physician will be notified the next day by telephone call to his/her office that suspension of admitting privileges will be effective immediately and that said practitioner will be placed on the Red Tag list. - J. RELINQUISHMENT OF MEDICAL STAFF MEMBERSHIP In the event said Red Tag deficiency or deficiencies are not remedied within the above thirty (30) day period, or the responsible practitioner violates the terms of his/her temporary suspension, the responsible practitioner will be deemed to have voluntarily relinquished his or her Medical Staff membership and clinical privileges as set forth in the Fair Hearing Plan - K. EXTENSIONS If mitigating circumstances exist, the existence of which will be determined by the chair of the department or his/her designee, in their sole discretion, the responsible practitioner has the right to request the chair of his/her department or his/her designee to extend the Blue Tag period.
+- G. RED TAG HISTORY AND PHYSICAL A complete history and physical examination will be completed for all inpatients within twenty-four (24) hours of admission or prior to procedure, whichever comes first.
+In the event the history and physical has not been completed, the responsible attending physician will be notified by telephone call to his/her office that suspension of admitting privileges will be effective immediately and said practitioner will be placed on the Red Tag list. - H. RED TAG OPERATIVE REPORT /PROCEDURE NOTE In the event the operative/procedure report has not been completed by midnight of the day the procedure ended, the responsible physician will be notified the next day by telephone call to his/her office that suspension of admitting privileges will be effective immediately and that said practitioner will be placed on the Red Tag list. - RED TAG POST-OPERATIVE/ POST-PROCEDURE NOTE In the event the immediate Post-Operative/Post-Procedure progress note has not been completed, the responsible physician will be notified the next day by telephone call to his/her office that suspension of admitting privileges will be effective immediately and that said practitioner will be placed on the Red Tag list. - J. RELINQUISHMENT OF MEDICAL STAFF MEMBERSHIP In the event said Red Tag deficiency or deficiencies are not remedied within the above thirty (30) day period, or the responsible practitioner violates the terms of his/her temporary suspension, the responsible practitioner will be deemed to have voluntarily relinquished his or her Medical Staff membership and clinical privileges as set forth in the Fair Hearing Plan - K. EXTENSIONS If mitigating circumstances exist, the existence of which will be determined by the chair of the department or his/her designee, in their sole discretion, the responsible practitioner has the right to request the chair of his/her department or his/her designee to extend the Blue Tag period.
 The granting of extensions will be within the sole discretion of the department chair, chair-elect or immediate past chair.
-All requests and extensions will be reduced to writing and placed in the physician's file. - L. REPEATED OFFENSES Any practitioner who appears on the Red Tag list more than four (4) times during a two-year appointment or reappointment period, will be placed on a provisional one year appointment.
-If the practitioner appears on the Red Tag list during that provisional one-year appointment, this will be considered a voluntary relinquishment of his/her staff membership and privileges.
+All requests and extensions will be in writing and placed in the physician's file. - L. REPEATED OFFENSES Any practitioner who appears on the Red Tag list more than four (4) times during a two-year appointment or reappointment period, will be placed on a provisional one yearone-year appointment.- If the practitioner appears on the Red Tag list during that provisional one-year appointment, this will be considered a voluntary relinquishment of his/her staff membership and privileges.
 Nothing herein will be interpreted as extending the current staff appointment of the practitioner or affect the requirements of seeking reappointment as provided in the Medical Staff Bylaws.